Badge photo

-Python has some powerful tools that enable you to do natural language processing (NLP).
-In this tutorial, we'll learn about how to do some basic NLP in Python.
+In case you didn't know: Python has some incredibly powerful tools that enable you to perform natural language processing (NLP) on text data.
+In this tutorial, you'll learn how to get started on NLP with Python.

-We'll be looking at a dataset consisting of sublessons to Hacker News from 2006 to 2015.
+We'll be working with a dataset consisting of sublessons to Hacker News from 2006 to 2015.
 The data was taken from here.
 Arnaud Drizard used the Hacker News API to scrape it.
 We've sampled 10000 rows from the data randomly, and removed all the extraneous columns.
 Our data only has four columns:

 We'll be using the headlines to predict the number of upvotes.
 The data is stored in the sublessons variable.